ilc-suite/Ilc.SampleApp.AdventureWorks/ContactsApp/Readme.txt

 ### In this Scenario

-This app shows how to build a custom detail view and how to add your own css files.
+This project extend Step2 with a custom timeline-item and listitem template to add a picture in the timeline and list view
-It explains the use of the translation service